masashitanimura/2.0/pages/userguide/userguide_webuioverview.md

 This guide provides instructions on how to use the Web-based User Interface for the EvoStream Media Server.
 It will cover the basics using the Web-based User Interface.

-After [starting the Evostream Media Server](http://docs.evostream.com/2.0/userguide_startems.html), you can open the Web-based User Interface on a browser by going to the the following URL:  **http://[EMS IP ADDRESS]:4100/**
+After [starting the EvoStream Media Server](http://docs.evostream.com/2.0/userguide_startems.html), you can open the Web-based User Interface on a browser by going to the the following URL:  **http://[EMS IP ADDRESS]:4100/**